 Please see Life Challenge Rules for more regulations and eligibility guidelines.

 - Foods & Nutrition

-The 2017 foods and nutrition challenge will be rooted in a tour of the Backyard Farmer Gardens on East Campus.
+The 2019 foods and nutrition challenge will health and nutrition education.
+We will learn ways UNL Campus Recreation engages college youth about nutrition, health, and wellness through a tour of the East Campus Rec center.
 The information learned will then be applied to a challenge question.
-A team of 2-4 will have 45 minutes to respond with a solution.
+A team of 2-4 youth will have 45 minutes to respond with a solution.
 The presentation will be open to any youth or others who are interested.
 Cost to participate is $8.00 per individual.

 - Making Food for Me

 - The top five teams will be recognized with ribbons.

 - Each member of the top placing team will receive $25 and a scholarship from the College of Education and Human Sciences.